Swiss-Polar-Institute/data-management-guidance/documentation/sample_collection.md

 Obtaining accurate results from your experiment when analysing samples, depends on "proper collection, processing and handling of samples" (Smith et al., 2015), planning for which begins before sample collection.

 Our main aims when considering good practise for collection of samples are:
+* accurate labelling of samples;
 * quickly identifying or finding a sample;
 * matching it to any documentation or metadata about how it was collected.

+Here we focus on numbering samples and recording information about their collection.

 ## Numbering samples ##

-Carefully planned sample numbers will make it much easier to meet both of our aims above.
+Carefully planned sample numbers will make it much easier to meet our aims above.
 Keep numbers as simple as possible to avoid mistakes and confusion.

 ### Requirements from other partners ###